HackRU/sledge/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](LICENSE)
 [![Build Status](https://travis-ci.org/HackRU/sledge.svg?branch=master)](https://travis-ci.org/HackRU/sledge)

-Sledge is a real-time judging platform used for HackRU and HackHers.
+Sledge is a real-time judging platform primarily used  for HackRU.
 Sledge is responsible for assigning judges to hacks, collecting ratings from judges and calculating the overall winners and prize winners.

-Sledge is built by architects on the RnD team.
-If you are an architect interested in joining sledge please read [`docs/Contributing.md`][contributing].

 [contributing]: docs/Contributing.md

 ## Quick Start

-Sledge requires nodejs 11+, yarn 1+ and a complete GNU/Linux installation.
+Sledge requires nodejs 13, yarn 1+ and a complete GNU/Linux installation.
 See the `docs` folder for more detailed instructions.

 ```